 The High Court is a court of original jurisdiction in both civil and criminal cases, and all cases of substance are likely to be heard there.
-The only matters outside its jurisdiction are certain admiralty questions and other matters which are the exclusive jurisdiction of the Federal Court.
+The only matters outside its jurisdiction are certain admiralty questions and other matters which are the exclusive jurisdiction of the Exchequer Court.
 Both the High Court and the Court of Appeal are governed in part by federal and in part by provincial law.
 The provincial legislature has exclusive jurisdiction over the constitution, organization and maintenance of the courts, as well as over procedure in civil causes.
 Parliament not only provides the salaries of the judges, but also has exclusive jurisdiction in criminal law and procedure.
 Most legislation dealing with property and civil rights is provincial in character, so that most of the civil causes before the courts will be based on provincial legislation.
 However, Parliament has exclusive jurisdiction over some aspects of property and civil rights under the enumerated heads of section 91 of the British North America Act in such matters as, for example, bills of exchange and bankruptcy.

-Following an English legal reform of the nineteenth century most Canadian provinces also established what were called County or District Courts.
+Below the superior courts in the judicial hierarchy are the county and district courts.
 The original purpose of these courts was to provide a less expensive system of courts for minor causes.
-As Dicey put it, "Every man, for example, has a right to be paid the debts owing to him, but until the creation of the County Courts it was often difficult, if not impossible, for any poor man to obtain payment of even an admitted debt."10 The high cost of litigation in the superior courts is a necessary part of the process for deciding questions which involve very substantial property interests, but a less expensive system is necessary to extend equal rights to the poor.
-In Ontario, for example, the County Courts have jurisdiction in civil suits of less than five hundred dollars, and if the parties agree, cases involving larger amounts may be decided in County Court.
-A number of matters under a variety of federal and provincial statutes may also be dealt with in County Court.
-In minor criminal cases a County Court judge may either sit with a jury as a Court of General Sessions, or may sit without a jury acting as a Criminal Court of summary jurisdiction.
+As Dicey put it, "Every man, for example, had a right to be paid the debts owing to him, but until the creation of the County Courts it was often difficult, if not impossible, for any poor man to obtain payment of even an admitted debt."10 The high cost of litigation in the superior courts is a necessary part of the process for deciding questions which involve very substantial property interest, but a less expensive system is necessary to extend equal rights to the poor.
+In Ontario, for example, the county courts have jurisdiction in civil suits of less than five hundred dollars, and if the parties agree cases involving larger amounts may be decided in county court.
+A number of special matters under a variety of federal and provincial statutes may also be dealt with in county court.
+In minor criminal cases a county court judge may either sit with a jury as a Court of General Sessions, or may sit without a jury acting as a Criminal Court of summary jurisdiction.

 All provinces have created a variety of lesser courts.
 In Ontario there are surrogate courts which deal with deceased persons' estates.
 Judges of these courts may be appointed by the Lieutenant-Governor-in-Council, holding office during good behaviour.
-The normal practice is to appoint a County Court judge for this purpose and to pay him an additional stipend.
-Similarly, divisional courts, which are civil courts with jurisdiction over minor personal actions, are usually staffed by County Court judges who are paid an additional stipend for the work.

-Lastly there is a large class of what were formerly called magistrates' courts.
-The name has now been generally changed to provincial courts because the magistrates were thought to be too close to the police.
-In the past many of these courts were staffed by laymen, especially in less populated areas.
-These courts hear petty offences, conduct preliminary hearings, issue warrants and the like.
-Nowadays such courts are staffed by qualified lawyers.
-In Ontario they are appointed by the Lieutenant-Governor-in-Council and must retire at the age of seventy.
-For the first two years they hold office at pleasure; thereafter they can only be removed for cause after an enquiry at which they may be legally represented.
+The normal practice is to appoint a county court judge for this purpose and to pay him an additional stipend.
+Similarly divisional courts, which are civil courts with jurisdiction over minor personal actions, are usually staffed by county court judges who are paid an additional stipend for the work.
+Lastly there is a large class of magistrates' courts which may hear petty offences, conduct preliminary hearings, issue warrants and the like.
+In Ontario magistrates and deputy magistrates are appointed by the Lieutenant-Governor-in-Council and must retire at the age of seventy.
+For the first two years a magistrate holds office at pleasure; thereafter he can only be removed for cause after an inquiry at which he may be represented.
 Furthermore, all the relevant documents in the event of removal must be tabled in the Legislative Assembly within the first fifteen days of the next session.